Neutral / cushion / high arch

 - Without question, the mid-rise Flyknit upper is the most glaring feature of the shoe.
 It takes Nike’s concept of a sock-like fit to a whole new level.
 The runner gets a wraparound feel all the way from the forefoot to just above the ankle.
 It also enhances support and stability, especially from a very light shoe.

 - The Flyknit is designed to give support and flexibility in the right areas.
 Without the use of overlays, the support is still there while giving the runner the freedom to have a natural ride.

 Nike LunarEpic Flyknit Shield size and fit

-The snug, and racing shoe kind of feel is very evident in the Nike LunarEpic Flyknit Shield.
+The snug, and racing shoe kind of feel is very evident in the Shield version of the Nike LunarEpic Flyknit.
 It naturally becomes a favorite for those with medium to slightly narrower feet because of how it hugs the foot.
 There is decent room in the forefoot for the toes to splay.
 The heel and the midfoot are comfortably locked down.
 It runs true to size.

 The innovation of the Swoosh in the LunarEpic Flyknit Shield continues in the underfoot.
 With a siped outsole that is laser-cut, the shoe gets excellent flexibility.
 A very sticky rubber is used in the outsole for superior traction, even on wet surfaces.
 The outsole layout also gives a boost in the cushioning due to the design and location of the well-articulated pods.

 The same laser-cut design on the outsole is also utilized in the fused Lunarlon foam that covers the length of the midsole.
 It gives the shoe another element of flexibility and boosts the smoothness of the gait cycle.